 By James Goldman at Emirates Stadium

-Arsenal's limited experience of the new Wembley has been anything but pleasurable but the nature of a rousing second-half performance that swept aside Everton suggests their next visit may well end with a more pleasing outcome.
+Arsenal’s limited experience of the new Wembley has been anything but pleasurable but the nature of a rousing second half performance that swept aside Everton aside suggests their next visit may well end in a more pleasing outcome.

-A week on from a defeat at Stoke that rendered their Premier League title tilt fragile, if not in tatters, would an inhibited, nervous Arsenal capitulate at the hands of an enthusiastic Everton side?
+A week on from a defeat at Stoke that rendered their Premier League title tilt, if not in tatters, then certainly, a state of disrepair would the fragile, inhibited, nervous Arsenal capitulate at the hands of an enthusiastic Everton side?
 Not a bit of it.

 It ought to have been a nerve-settling moment, a platform on which Arsenal could exert control and dominance.
-Despite the massed experience in their ranks the likes of Per Mertesacker, Mikel Arteta and Mathieu Flamini can boast, there remains a naivety about this Arsenal side.
+Despite the massed experience in their ranks the likes of Per Mertesacker, Mikel Arteta and Mathieu Flamini can boast, there remains, however, a naivety about this Arsenal side.

-Game management is not their forte, far from it.
-Everton carried a threat on the break throughout yet there seemed no attempt from Wenger’s side to adapt their game suitably and as such it was no surprise when the visitors drew level, Romelu Lukaku bundling home following smart approach play from Ross Barkley and Kevin Mirallas.
+Game management is not Arsenal’s forte, far from it.
+Everton carried a threat on the break throughout yet there seemed no attempt from Wenger’s side to adapt their game suitably and as such it was no surprise when the visitors drew level when Romelu Lukaku bundled home following smart approach play from Ross Barkley and Kevin Mirallas.

 Wracked with self-doubt and up against opposition who drew significant plaudits for the quality of their performance here earlier in the season, Arsenal were on the ropes and only avoided a knockout blow when Barkley, who enjoyed another reputation-enhancing afternoon, opted for power, rather than placement, and blazed the best chance Everton created all afternoon marginally over the crossbar.